Informatex-GmbH/WebBackupper/README.md

    ```

 ### 4. Create cli task
 Create a cli task that runs cli.php with PHP7.4.
-Everytime the task is running, the backup job will be donne.
+Everytime the task is running, the backup job will be done.